Iowa is one of the top five egg producing states in the U.S.

 The Iowa egg industry is a big purchaser of Iowa’s other agricultural products.
 The state’s layers consume 57 million bushels of corn and 28.5 million bushels of soybeans every year.

-According to the Iowa Egg Council, egg producers are responsible for about 8,800 jobs that generate $502 million each year in income for employees and $23 million annually in general tax revenues for the state.
+According to the Iowa Egg Council, egg producers are responsible for more than 7,100 jobs that generate $502 million each year in income for employees and $23 million annually in general tax revenues for the state.

 Iowa, Ohio, Indiana, Pennsylvania and California are the top five egg-producing states in the United States.
 Together, they account for 50 percent of this country’s egg production.
 In the nation as a whole, some 300 million egg-laying hens generate well over 200 million cases of shell eggs per year.